Jesus redeems manager’s self-identity

 God understands how I felt all along.
 He wants me to be freed more than I did!

-Even as I was filling out the cleansing prayer form, God revealed the roots of my struggles.
+Even as I was filling out the renewal prayer form, God revealed the roots of my struggles.

 I had said many curses and lies over myself in the past.